 Grades of I (Incomplete) are included in the GPA calculation but are not counted as complete for the pace measure.
+Any grade with an Incomplete will become an F if it is not completed by the conclusion of the one additional term allowed.
 All course repetitions are counted as attempts in the pace measurement.
 The second grade for a particular course will replace the first grade in the GPA calculation Transfer credits have no impact on the GPA, and are counted as both attempted and completed in the pace measurement.